dotnet/docs/docs/framework/configure-apps/file-schema/wcf-directive/servicehost.md

  The CLR type name of the service host factory used to instantiate the service host.
 This attribute is optional.
 If unspecified, the default <xref:System.ServiceModel.Activation.ServiceHostFactory> is used, which returns an instance of <xref:System.ServiceModel.ServiceHost>.

 #### Debug
- Indicates whether the Windows Communication Foundation (WCF) service should be compiled with debug symbols. `true` if the [!INCLUDE[indigo2](../../../../../includes/indigo2-md.md)] service should be compiled with debug symbols; otherwise, `false`.
+ Indicates whether the Windows Communication Foundation (WCF) service should be compiled with debug symbols. `true` if the WCF service should be compiled with debug symbols; otherwise, `false`.

 #### Language
  Specifies the language used when compiling all the inline code within file (.svc).
 The values can represent any .NET-supported language, including C#, VB, and JS, which refer to C#, Visual Basic .NET, and JScript .NET, respectively.
 This attribute is optional.